pgiardiniere/personal-site/src/lib/posts/hello-minikube.md

 <Info>

 **EDIT:** This was as simple as I thought, see [this tip](http://blog.data-alchemy.org/tips/remote-minikube/).
-You get the pod name, then you proxy into it for any external IP on whichever port you want (here, 8001).
+You get the pod name, then you proxy into it for external IPs on whichever port you want (here, 8001).

 ```
 # Gets the pod name